devicetree-org/devicetree-specification/source/flattened-format.rst

 Header
 ------

-The layout of the header for the device tree is defined by the following C structure.
+The layout of the header for the devicetree is defined by the following C structure.
 All the header fields are 32-bit integers, stored in big-endian format.

-**Flattened Device Tree Header Fields**
+**Flattened Devicetree Header Fields**

 ::